mobile-under-construction

 Civil parties are entitled choose from Cambodian and foreign lawyers who are registered with the Bar Association of the Kingdom of Cambodia (BAKC).7 The Victims Support Section maintains a list of lawyers eligible to represent victims and civil parties.8

-Legal representation was provided for all civil parties in cases 001, 002, 003 and 004.
+Legal representation was provided for all civil parties in Cases 001, 002, 003 and 004.
 Lawyers cooperated closely with the reparations and non-judicial measures to address civil parties’ expectations in redressing harm suffered.

 In total,